rotki/rotki/docs/api.rst

 .. http:put:: /api/(version)/assets/user

    Calling this endpoint with PUT and action `download` will create a zip file with the assets that are not included by default with vanilla rotki.
+If no destination folder is provided the generated file is returned with headers `application/zip`.

    **Example Request**: